-From January 2014 the Medicare Teen Dental Plan was replaced by the Child Dental Benefit Schedule (CDBS).
-The CDBS is a dental benefits program for eligible children between the ages of 2 and 17 which provides $1,000 in benefits for basic dental services.
-The two year period starts at the beginning of the calendar year and there is no rollover: that is, if there is any of the $1,000 left at the end of the two years it cannot be used in the next two year period.
+From January 2014, the Medicare Teen Dental Plan was replaced by the Child Dental Benefit Schedule (CDBS).
+The CDBS is a dental benefits program for eligible children between the ages of 2 and 17 which provides $1,000 in benefits for basic dental services over a two year period.

 The Child Dental Benefit Schedule covers basic dental services such as:

-The CDBS can’t be used for treatments like cosmetic treatments (porcelain veneers and teeth whitening), orthodontics (braces and Invisalign) and any services provided in a hospital.
-If you are unsure whether or not the treatment you’re seeking is covered, feel free to call one of our dental practices.
+The CDBS can’t be used for cosmetic treatments (porcelain veneers and teeth whitening), orthodontics (braces and Invisalign) and any services provided in a hospital.
+If you are unsure whether or not the treatment you’re seeking is covered, feel free to contact one of our dental practices.

 To claim the CDBS your child needs to be between 2 to 17, and must receive the relevant Australian Government payment – such as Family Tax Benefit Part A—at any point in the calendar.
 You’ll receive a letter or email from the Department of Human Services if your child is eligible for the funding.
 For the most children this notice will sent at the beginning of the year.

 If you would like to know, please contact your local Coastal Dental Care practice.

 We have over 15 Coastal Dental Care practices across Queensland and Northern New South Wales.